Silence Softly Speaks is a 501 (c)(3) organization and takes financial accountability and donor privacy very seriously.

 Financial audits are conducted annually by a certified public accounting firm.

-Silence Softly Speaks produces and publishes an annual financial report that contains income, expense statements, balance sheet and functional expense allocations.
+Silence Softly Speaks produces and publishes an annual financial report that contains income, expense statements, balance sheets, and functional expense allocations.

 Silence Softly Speaks has a system in place that allows individuals to report financial misconduct, without consequence for doing so (commonly referred to as a “whistle-blower protection policy”).